wichmann-lab/teamproject-photography/README.md

 This is the repository for the teamproject course, summer term 2021, working on automating photography manipulation

-who are we?
+### Who are we?

-We are 4 students at the University of Tübingen and we are all studying computer science (2 computer science, 1 medical informatics, 1 media informatics) and have been working together on this project since the summer semester began. on 07/27/2021 is our final presentation of this project
+We are 4 students at the University of Tübingen and we are all studying computer science.
+The plugin is part of the teamproject of the University of Tübingen.

 Add: